-10. Loan Receivable from Liberty
+11. Loan Receivable from Liberty

 Before the completion of the RTO (Note 4), the Company had a loan agreement with DrawDown which provided for a maximum financing of \$2,000,000 with a minimum of 12 months funding bearing 12% interest per annum.
-As March 17, 2021 when the RTO transaction was completed, the outstanding balance under the loan agreement was \$2,203,846 (December 31, 2020 - \$1,963,179) which formed part of the consideration on the RTO, including interest receivable of \$203,846 (December 31, 2020 - \$142,926) (Note 4).
+As March 17, 2021, when the RTO transaction was completed, the outstanding balance under the loan agreement was \$2,203,846 which formed part of the consideration on the RTO, including interest receivable of \$203,846.

-11. Convertible Debentures
+12. Convertible Debentures

 In connection with the RTO, the Company issued convertible debentures through its wholly owned subsidiary DrawDown on March 5 and May 29, 2020, with a total face value of \$1,371,098 (CAD\$1,864,810).
 The instrument was unsecured, had a maturity of one year from its date of issuance and has an interest rate of 10% per annum payable at the end of the term or up on conversion.
 On March 17, 2021, the RTO was completed, and the debenture converted into DrawDown Units at CAD\$0.32 per DrawDown Unit on a pre-share consolidation basis.
 Each DrawDown Unit was comprised of one common share and one-half of one DrawDown warrant on a pre-share consolidation basis.
 The shares issued upon conversion of the DrawDown Units were exchanged for Liberty shares on a one for one basis along with the warrants and finder's warrants with the same economic terms and conditions.
-These instruments were also affected by the share consolidation (Note 14 (i)).
+These instruments were also affected by the share consolidation (Note 14 (b)).